jackHay22/HALite/README.md

 # HALite geochemical analysis interface

-## NOTE: this is a deprecated version of HALite, not the active development branch.
+## NOTE: this is a (stable) unsupported version of HALite, not the active development branch.

 ## About
 HALite is a geochemical analysis tool created by the Hamilton College Geoscience department, the Hamilton Analytical Laboratory, and the Hamilton College Computer Science department.